-The transactions in currencies other than the Company's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
+The transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, foreign currency monetary items are translated using the closing rates.
 Non-monetary items measured at historical cost in a foreign currency are translated using the exchange rate at the date of the transaction and are not translated.
-Non-monetary items measured at fair value that are denominated in foreign currency are translated using the exchange rates at the date when the fair value was measured.
+Non-monetary items measured at fair value that are denominated in foreign currency are translated using the exchange rates at the date of the transaction and are not translated.